AI Model Development | Mendix

 • Optimized infrastructure: Reduced redundant work across environments to control infrastructure costs.

-Fostering collaboration between
+Fostering business/IT collaboration

 • Value-driven use case qualification: Identifying problems that genuinely benefit from ML models versus those solvable with simpler tools.